Weather forecasting for Operation Overlord: Monday 5 June

 At mid-day Eisenhower was playing a game of draughts in his trailer with his aide Harry Butcher; he was losing, but at 12:30 pm he managed a draw, which he saw as a good omen.
 Eisenhower and Admiral Creasy went to Stagg's office at 4:00 pm; concerned that the sky is still cloudy and the wind is still up.
 Stagg says reassuringly "they are coming along, sir; there'll be good breaks in the cloud by dark tonight and reduced winds."
 He showed Eisenhower the latest weather chart, and Eisenhower puts his hand on his shoulder and says "Good, Stagg: keep it up a little longer".
 At 9:00 pm (21:00) Stagg is relieved to see breaks in the cloud overhead; his prediction seems to be coming true.
 At 9am he confirms the 4:15am forecast to Bull.

 The second coded messages over the BBC's Radio Londres from 21:15 warned the French Resistance that the invasion would start in 24 to 48 hours; a message to begin sabotage operations.
-Many messages (about 270) were sent out, including the famous line from Paul Verlaine's poem Chanson d'automne Blessent mon Coeur / d'une longeur / monotone, or Wound my heart with a monotonous languor.
-The Verlaine message (intercepted at 9:33 pm) went to OKW in Berchtesgaden, but stopped on Jodl's desk; he distrusted the source (Helmut Meyer at 15th Army HQ in France) and did not send out a general alert.
-Speidel at Rommel's headquarters was also told by the Operations desk that von Salmuth has put Fifteenth Army on alert, but Spiedel said to Staubwasser to call OB West and to "go with what they say"; Operations Officer there Bodo Zimmermann said that because of the weather Seventh Army in need not be alerted, so the army defending Normandy was not alerted.
+Many messages (about 270) were sent out, including the famous line inspired by Paul Verlaine's poem Chanson d'automne Bercent mon Coeur / d'une langueur / monotone, or Rock my heart with a monotonous languor.
+The message (intercepted at 9:33 pm) went to OKW in Berchtesgaden, but stopped on General Jodl's desk; he distrusted the source (Helmut Meyer at 15th Army HQ in France) and did not send out a general alert.
+Speidel at Rommel's headquarters was also told by the Operations desk that von Salmuth had put Fifteenth Army on alert, but Spiedel said to Staubwasser to call OB West and to "go with what they say"; Operations Officer there Bodo Zimmermann said that because of the weather Seventh Army need not be alerted, so the army defending Normandy was not alerted.